thisisshubhamkumar/shubhamkumar/PrivacyPolicy_bot.md

 ## spyo bot Privacy Policy

-### By using Dredd you accept with its privacy policy.
+### By using Spyo you accept with its privacy policy.

 ### 1. What does it store?
 ##### • Currently, No information is stored.